Skip to content

 Is this pure cash break-even?

 Yes — it ignores the opportunity cost of the overpayment cash.
 If that cash could have earned interest in savings or investment return, true break-even is later.
-For a full comparison, add expected investment return to the comparison.
+A fuller comparison would include the expected investment return on the same money, since overpaying competes with investing it.

 Why so many months before break-even?